- Entrance Conference

 9. Audit Findings:

 An audit finding is defined as an area of potential control weakness, risk associated with a policy violation, inadequate performance, financial misstatement, or other problematic issue identified during the audit.
 It is not unusual for one or more deficiencies to be identified during the course of an audit.
-Throughout our review we will be open regarding what we find and plan to recommend in the audit report.
 Most will be relatively minor issues that will require a slight adjustment to a process.
-Normally, many of the recommendations will have been implemented before the report is drafted.
 The auditor will address each finding and provide a recommendation on how to correct the issue in the audit report.
 Internal Audit staff are always available to assist departments in any way.

 10. Draft Audit Report:

 Once the fieldwork is completed, we will draft an audit report which will include findings and recommendations for improvement.
-This work will be performed in the Internal Audit office.
+This work will be performed in our office.
 Management will have an opportunity to comment on the content and discuss any concerns during the Exit Conference.
-There will be a place in this report for departmental responses (see departmental responses and plans of action below) to be included in the final audit report.
+There will be a place in this report for departmental responses to be included in the final audit report.

 11. Exit Conference:

 At the conclusion of the audit, a formal meeting is held with the department head to present the draft audit report and discuss the findings and recommendations in detail.
 The department head will have the opportunity to ask questions and voice concerns at this point.
 This meeting will typically be held in the department being audited.

 12. Departmental Responses and Plans of Action: